 In Australian, Norwegian and Dutch research it was found that 'wanting to get to one's destination' and 'being close to home' are major motives for drivers to keep driving even though they feel very tired or sleepy (Armstrong et al., 2010; Nordbakke & Sagberg, 2007; Goldenbeld et al., 2011).
-For example, in the Dutch survey on driving fatigue, wanting to go home and the belief that this destination can be reached without falling asleep were mentioned by 2 of every

-5 drivers (Goldenbeld et al., 2011).
+For example, in the Dutch survey on driving fatigue, wanting to go home and the belief that this destination can be reached without falling asleep were mentioned by 2 of every 5 drivers (Goldenbeld et al., 2011).
 In the same research it was also found that time factors are significant.

 - Fatigue leads to a deterioration of driving performance manifesting itself in slower reaction time, diminished steering performance, reduced ability to maintain headways and increased tendency to mentally withdraw from the driving task. - Drivers try to compensate for the influence of fatigue, for instance by either increasing the task demands (e.g. driving faster) or lowering them (e.g. increasing the safety margins by slowing down or increasing following distances).
-These are compensatory strategies that drivers select to ward off the mental and physiological effects of fatigue. - When drivers are well rested and when they take enough breaks during driving, they can drive for a long time without reducing performance.
-To maintain performance during a 9 to 10 hour drive, 2 breaks of 30 minutes can be effective, provided that they are not taken too soon after the start of the trip. - One reason compensatory strategies may fail is that during fatigue people lose the ability to appraise their own driving performance.
+These are compensatory strategies that drivers select to ward off the mental and physiological effects of fatigue. - When drivers are well rested and when they take enough breaks during driving they can drive for a long time without reducing performance. - One reason compensatory strategies are bound to fail is that during fatigue people lose the ability to appraise their own driving performance.
 This is especially the case for driving in monotonous road environments. - A separate, different phenomenon is 'Driving without awareness' which can be induced by the monotony of the driving environment.
 Driving without awareness can occur without the driver being particularly tired.